You know what they say: haste makes waste. This goes for everything but is especially true when you do business. I need to move this point further.

-Obviously, it’s you who decides how to write FAQs for your customers.
-You can make them short or long, constantly updated or evergreen, leave them as it is or add extra contacts for more effective communication.
+Obviously, you decide how to write FAQs for your customers.
+You can make them short or long, constantly updated or evergreen, leave them as it is, or add extra contacts for more effective communication.

-By addressing clients’ pain points on an FAQ page, you build more trust, reduce support tickets, and even drive sales.
-Follow our tips above and create your own helpful resource center your customers will love.
+By addressing clients’ pain points and creating a well-structured FAQ page, you build trust, reduce support tickets, and drive sales.
+Follow our tips above and create a helpful resource center your customers will love.